cfpb/Metro2/README.md

 1. Install any front-end dependencies listed in [front-end/README.md](/front-end/README.md)
 2. Run linting and tests: From the `/front-end` directory, run `yarn validate`

+## Note on repo history

+This repository was migrated from a private repository in August, 2025.
+In order to publish it open source, we used [`git-filter-repo`](https://github.com/newren/git-filter-repo) to remove private and internal-only data from the git history.
+Any anomalies in the git history (seemingly missing commits, inaccurate commit messages, etc.) stem from that repo-cleaning process.